Felix Dennis: OZ

 In 1967, Dennis began selling copies of the counterculture OZ magazine on the streets of London's Kings Road.
 Later, Dennis became a designer and worked with Jon Goodchild, the magazine's art director.

 In 1969, Dennis wrote a world exclusive for OZ, the first ever review of Led Zeppelin's debut album.
 He was quickly promoted to co-editor and became involved in the longest conspiracy trial in English history over the infamous "Schoolkids OZ" issue.
 While Richard Neville was on holiday, Jim Anderson and Dennis had invited fifth- and sixth-form kids to edit the issue.
 They included a sexually explicit Rupert the Bear cartoon strip, which proved too much for the authorities and resulted in the arrest of Anderson, Neville and Dennis, who were charged with "conspiracy to corrupt public morals".
 The OZ offices in Princedale Road, Notting Hill, and the homes of its editors were repeatedly raided by Scotland Yard's Obscene Publications Squad.

-John Lennon recorded the single God Save Oz/Do The Oz to raise money for a legal defence fund.
+John Lennon recorded the single "God Save Oz" / "Do The Oz" to raise money for a legal defence fund.

 At the conclusion of the trial, the "OZ Three", defended by John Mortimer, were found not guilty on the charge of "Conspiracy to deprave and corrupt the Morals of the Young of the Realm", but were convicted on two lesser offences and sentenced to imprisonment.
 Dennis received a more lenient sentence than his co-defendants because he was, in the opinion of the judge, "much less intelligent" and therefore less culpable.
 These convictions were later quashed on appeal.
 Dennis later told author Jonathan Green that on the night before the appeal was heard, the OZ editors were taken to a secret meeting with the Chief Justice, Lord Widgery, who told them that they would be acquitted if they agreed to give up work on OZ.
 It is alleged that MPs Tony Benn and Michael Foot had interceded on their behalf.

 Underground comix

 In 1973, following acquittal by the Court of Appeal, Dennis went on to found his own magazine publishing company.
 When OZ closed down the following year the cOZmic was continued by Dennis and his company, Cozmic Comics/H. Bunch Associates (which published from 1972 to 1975).
 UK-based cartoonists published by Dennis included Edward Barker, Michael J. Weller, Dave Gibbons, Bryan Talbot, and Brian Bolland.

 With the rising popularity of martial arts with the film Enter the Dragon, Dennis's Kung-Fu Monthly became a success just two years after the OZ trial, making over £60,000 in its first year.
+The magazine was published in 17 countries and ran for 13 years.